Back to Top

 How Much Does the City Currently Receive in Sales Tax?

-In the most recent fiscal year (2023/24) the City received approximately $2.2 million in sales and use taxes, out of approximately $12 million generated by local sales.
-These dollars are deposited into the City’s General Fund, and account for roughly 32% of General Fund revenue.
+In the 2024-25 Adopted Budget, the City expects approximately $4.5 million in sales and use taxes.
+These dollars will be deposited into the City’s General Fund, and account for roughly 38% of General Fund revenue.

 Sebastopol directly receives a small portion of the sales tax revenue generated within the City, roughly 18% of all Sales Taxes collected.
 The majority of Sales Tax revenue goes to the State of California and the County of Sonoma, as illustrated below: